 How to Generate your own Water

-- If your really prepared, you can actually generate your own water with the EcoloBlue 28 Atmospheric Water Generator.
+- If you’re really prepared, you can actually generate your own water with the EcoloBlue 28 Atmospheric Water Generator.
 While it’s not cheap, and you will need a source of power, it may be a great option for those that can afford such a device.
 The system generates up to 7 gallons of pure drinking water per day from the humidity in the air.